astronomer/docs/astro/start-your-astro-trial.md

 After Astronomer creates your cluster, you're ready to start deploying and running DAGs on Astro.
 Complete the following tasks to get your first DAG up and running on Astro:

 1. [Install the Astro CLI](cli/install-cli.md).
-The Astro CLI is Astronomer's command line interface for testing Airflow both locally and on Astro.
+The Astro CLI is the command line interface for running Airflow DAGs on your local computer and on Astro.
 2. [Create an Astro project](create-project.md).
 An Astro project contains all of the files you need to run Airflow, including example DAGs.
 3. [Create a Deployment](create-deployment.md).
-A Deployment is Astronomer's mechanism for managing an Airflow deployment in your cluster.
+A Deployment is a configurable Apache Airflow environment on Astro where you can run DAGs.
 4. [Deploy your Astro project](deploy-code.md).
 Use the Astro CLI to deploy code in just a few minutes.

 ## Next steps